From The Clearest Springs

 Peter Eötvös: Cello Concerto Grosso

 Béla Bartók: Cantata profana

 This concert is dedicated to the lovers of contemporary music and the universal Hungarian repertoire.
 Still, we can find many a classical link in it.
-In the first part of the concert, we can enjoy magnificent Peter Eötvös’ two pieces: the first of which attempts to revive in today’s language the song of the sirens constituting a part of our culture since ancient times and to make all that audible that Ulysses might have heard or wished to hear.
+In the first part of the concert, we can enjoy Peter Eötvös’ two magnificent pieces: the first of which attempts to revive in today’s language the song of the sirens constituting a part of our culture since ancient times and to make all that audible that Ulysses might have heard or wished to hear.
 Eötvös’ Cello Concerto Grosso is a novel composition rooted in long and great traditions, where the orchestra’s eight cellists form a group of solo instruments in intense interaction with the actual soloist, so the typical hierarchical setup of concertos shows in a different light here.
 Bartók’s works present their composer from two different perspectives.
-His Four Orchestral Pieces showcases a Bartók in an Impressionist universe, while his Cantata profana presents him as a folklorist-composer who passionately seeks the roots opening new perspectives and the ultimate drive behind things until he reaches the famous phrase: "From pure source only."
+His Four Orchestral Pieces showcases a Bartók in an Impressionist universe, while his Cantata profana presents him to us as a folklorist-composer who passionately seeks the roots opening new perspectives and the ultimate drive behind things until he reaches the famous phrase: "From pure source only."

 EXPRESSING SILENCE THROUGH MUSIC